 - To avoid the pressure of having to revise a society’s constitution during the transitional period after the new Incorporated Societies Act is enacted:

 - Societies being formed now should seek to anticipate the changes by adopting constitutions that complies with the provisions in the Exposure Draft of the Bill,

 - Existing societies reviewing their constitutions now should consider the issues discussed in paragraph 2 above, and if the review proceeds draft a new constitution that complies with the provisions in the Exposure Draft of the Bill, and

 - All other existing societies consider the issues discussed in paragraph 2 above, and should then commence reviewing their constitutions now, even if they delay putting a revised constitution to their members until after the new Act is passed.

 Bannister & von Dadelszen is well-placed to advise on the implications of the proposed new Incorporated Societies Act, and we advise societies and trusts throughout New Zealand, involved in a wide range of activities.
 Mark von Dadelszen was a member of the Reference Group advising the Law Commission in the preparation of its Report on the proposed reforms, and was engaged by the Ministry of Business, Innovation and Employment to advice on the proposed model constitution as originally recommended by the Law Commission.
-Apart from having decades of practical experience in governance of societies and charities (for which service he was awarded a QSM in 2012), Mark is the author Law of Societies in New Zealand (the only specialist text on the subject in New Zealand), editor of the New Zealand Forms and Precedents titles on Clubs and Societies and Charities, and writer of regular articles on issues relating to societies and charities (see our Societies and Charities page)
+Apart from having decades of practical experience in governance of societies and charities (for which service he was awarded a QSM in 2012), Mark is the author Law of Societies in New Zealand (the only specialist text on the subject in New Zealand), and writes regular articles on issues relating to societies and charities (see our Societies and Charities page)